opendilab/DI-engine-docs/source/hands_on/ppo.rst

 Overview
 ---------
-PPO(Proximal Policy Optimization) was proposed in `Proximal Policy Optimization Algorithms <https://arxiv.org/pdf/1707.06347.pdf>`_.
+PPO (Proximal Policy Optimization) was proposed in `Proximal Policy Optimization Algorithms <https://arxiv.org/pdf/1707.06347.pdf>`_.
 The key question to answer is that how can we utilize the existing data to take the most possible improvement step for the policy without accidentally leading to performance collapse.
-PPO follows the idea of TRPO, which restricts the step of policy update by KL-divergence, and uses clipped probability ratios of the new and old policies to replace the direct KL-divergence restriction.
-This adaptation is simpler to implement and avoid the calculation of the Hessian matrix in TRPO.
+PPO follows the idea of TRPO (which restricts the step of policy update by explicit KL-divergence constraint), but doesn’t have a KL-divergence term in the objective, instead utilizing a specialized clipped objective to remove incentives for the new policy to get far from the old policy.
+PPO avoids the calculation of the Hessian matrix in TRPO, thus is simpler to implement and empirically performs at least as well as TRPO.

 Quick Facts
 -----------
-1. PPO is a **model-free** and **policy-based** RL algorithm.
+1. PPO is a **model-free** and **policy-gradient** RL algorithm.

 2. PPO supports both **discrete** and **continuous action spaces**.